getsentry/gitbot/README.md

 The GCR instances have these environments defined:

 - DEPLOY_REPO:
-  - `git@github.com:getsentry/getsentry` for production
+  - `getsentry/getsentry` for production
-  - `git@github.com:getsentry/getsentry-test-repo` for staging
+  - `getsentry/getsentry-test-repo` for staging
-- ENV: staging (Only applicable for staging)
+- ENV: staging or production
-- GITHUB_WEBHOOK_SECRET: This value comes from the webhook created on the Sentry repo (or your fork)
 - Images deployed from `gcr.io/sentry-dev-tooling/sentry-deploy-sync-hook`

-The GCR instances can fetch the SSH key from Google Secrets without any env variables since they have a service account associated to them.
+The GCR instances can fetch the authentication token and Github webhook secret from Google Secrets without any env variables since they have a service account associated to the service.

 ## Repositories set up and testing